 The special zoning restrictions in the Critical Area impose strict regulations on how close to the top and bottom of slopes new construction can occur, and how trees and wildlife habitat must be protected.
 These regulations will require property owners within the Critical Area to take extra steps to protect the natural resources along the river that other property owners in the City are not required to take.

-These extra steps are part of the cost we pay to live in this very special corner of St. Paul.
 If you have questions about what is permissible on your property, you should consult with City officials.
-Once you have a preliminary plan established for your work, you can consult with the District Council about whether the plan meets the development goals of the neighborhood.
+Once you have a preliminary plan established for your work, you should speak with the District Council about whether the plan meets the development goals of the neighborhood.

 Sign ordinance regulations apply to businesses in the area.
 For information you should contact the City at 651-266-8989.